 Despite these advantages, there are also some challenges and disadvantages that need to be considered when deciding on an electric van.
 In particular, this usually involves towing capacity, payload, power and range.

 An alternative option to purchasing a new electric van is the electrification of an existing diesel van.
 In this process, the combustion engine of the van is removed and replaced by an electric motor.
-The energy supply comes from batteries or other energy storage devices.
+The energy supply comes from batteries resp. accu packs.

 This approach offers some advantages over buying a new electric van: